How to calculate return on your investment

 Let’s look at the ways of calculating the portfolio return.

 How to calculate return on investment

-The complexity of the calculation of your portfolio's return depends on its composition.
-Also, changes in the cash flow will also spice up your calculation because you need to account for each cash inflow or cash outflow.
+The complexity of the calculation of your portfolio’s return depends on its composition.
+Also, changes in the cash flow will spice-up your calculation because you need to account for each cash inflow or cash outflow.

-Estimating the performance can be simple if you hold only one instrument such as stocks from one company (all stocks are bought on the same day, the same price and under the same circumstances) and there are no additional investments or withdrawals.
+Estimating the performance can be simple if you hold only one instrument such as stocks from one company and there are no additional investments or withdrawals.
+(All stocks are bought on the same day, the same price and under the same circumstances).
 Here is how you can estimate the return on your portfolio:

-Return = Ending value – initial investment / initial investment
+Return = Ending value – initial investment/initial investment

 = 0.23 x 100

-According to the above calculation, the investor has earned 23 per cent on the amount invested.
-However, this type of calculation of the return doesn't take into account potential dividend payouts or cash outflows from the investment.
+According to the above calculation, the investor has earned 23% on the amount invested.
+However, this type of calculation of the return doesn’t take into account potential dividend payouts or cash outflows from the investment.
 So, if you receive a dividend from your stocks, you can include this contribution in your calculations: